elenam/SortingCompetitionMaterials2015/README.md

 Note that there are several more parts of the Algorithms assignment, including presentations and a write-up.
 Obviously, these are only for students in the class.

+### Scoring

+The programs are tested on a few (between 1 and 3) data sets.
+For each data set each group's program is run three times, the median value counts.
+The groups are ordered by their median score for each data file and assigned places, from 1 to N.

+The final score is given by the sum of places for all data sets.
+If the sum of places is equal for two groups, the sum of median times for all the runs resolves the tie.
+So if one group was first for one data set and third for the other one (2 sets total being run), it scored better than a group that was third for the first data set and second for the other.
+However, if one group was first for the first set and third for the other one, and the second group was second in both, the sum of times determines which one of them won since the sum of places is the same (1 + 3 = 2 + 2).

+If a program has a compilation or a runtime error, doesn't sort correctly, or prints anything other than the total time in milliseconds, it gets a penalty of 1000000ms for that run.

 ### System specs

 The language used is Java 8 (as installed in the CSci lab).
 It's ran on a single CPU core.